Central Arcade, Newcastle upon Tyne

+The Central Arcade is a small shopping centre in Newcastle upon Tyne, England.

+History

-The Central Arcade in Newcastle upon Tyne, England, is an Edwardian shopping arcade built in 1906 and designed by Oswald and Son, of Newcastle.
+The building is an Edwardian shopping arcade built in 1906 and designed by Oswald and Son, of Newcastle.
 It is in the Central Exchange building, which was built by Richard Grainger in 1836–38 to the designs of John Wardle and George Walker.
+The Central Arcade is Grade II* listed.

 The Central Exchange is a triangular building which was intended to be a corn exchange but became a subscription newsroom.
-In 1870 the Institution for Promoting the Fine Arts converted the news room into an art gallery, concert hall and theatre.
+In 1870 the Institution for Promoting the Fine Arts converted the newsroom into an art gallery, concert hall and theatre.

-This was replaced by a vaudeville theatre in 1897, but in 1901 the interior was destroyed by fire, after which the current Central Arcade was built within the walls of the original building.
-According to one source the faïence tiles in the arcade were produced by Rust's Vitreous Mosaics, Battersea, but a book on Burmantofts Pottery states that this arcade was their last major work in external faience in 1906.
+This was replaced by a Vaudeville theatre in 1897, but in 1901 the interior was destroyed by fire, after which the current Central Arcade was built within the walls of the original building.
+The original flooring was executed by Rust's Vitreous Mosaics of Battersea, but has since been replaced.
+The faience tiles on the walls were manufactured by Burmantoft's of Leeds.

-The building is Grade II* listed.